Small Grants: what you need to know

 Projects we fund make differences in children’s lives that help prevent or overcome the effects of the disadvantages they face.
 Projects achieve these differences by either working directly with children or seeking to improve their social and physical environments.

 In our Small Grants programme we are looking for projects where a relatively small amount of money can make a big difference for children and young people.
+We are unlikely to fund applications for top up funding for salaries or larger projects where a small grant would only make a marginal impact on their success.

 Who can apply?